Introduction: What is a KNX IP Interface?

 - Remote Troubleshooting: Access a remote installation via VPN to diagnose or upload changes.

-- Smart Server Integration: Bridge visualization servers like Thinka, Zennio Z41 Server, or Gira HomeServer to the KNX bus.
+- Smart Server Integration: Bridge visualization servers like Thinka, Zennio Z41 Server, or Gira HomeServer to the bus.

 - Multi-user Access: Allow several engineers to program or monitor the bus simultaneously.